digitalbricklayer/techteapotcom/content/tags/libpcap/_index.md

 title: libpcap
 ---

-libpcap is a portable C/C++ library for network traffic capture.
+libpcap is a portable C/C++ library for capturing network traffic.